nilutpalsundi/practical_machine_learing/README.md

 This repository contains the R markdown file and the Compiled generated html file for the individual project of Practical Machine Learning

-R markdown file for the project.
+[https://github.com/nilutpalsundi/practical_machine_learing/blob/gh-pages/practical_machine_learning_project.Rmd]R markdown file for the project.

 Compiled Html file for the project.